 1. Bluefin Tuna

-5. Orange Roughy
+2. Orange Roughy

-Like grouper, this fish lives a long life but is slow to reproduce, making it vulnerable to overfishing.
+This fish lives a long life but is slow to reproduce, making it vulnerable to overfishing.
 As Seafood Watch puts it: "Orange roughy lives 100 years or more—so the fillet in your freezer might be from a fish older than your grandmother!"
 This also means it has high levels of mercury, causing EDF to issue a health advisory.